Migdalo/writeups/2017-labyrenth/threat-2/README.md

 # Threat 2

-As part of this challenge we were given 56 executable files and the following instructions:
+As part of this challenge we were given 56 executable files and following instructions:

 ```
 netcat your answer to 52.42.81.161:8082